 sure the room is dust free.

-Giving a baby solid foods, does not help them sleep through
+Giving a baby solid food, does not help them sleep through at night.

-breastfeeding relationship and baby’s digestive system is not ready for this.
+Giving your baby any solids before 4 months, can interrupt the breastfeeding relationship and at that age, your baby’s digestive system is not ready for solids.

 Want to share your baby sleep system?
 Need more baby sleep help?
 Ask your questions here